Qiksar/crudio/README.md

 You now have a prototype database to beging your next rapid prototyping project, and so far, you haven't had to write one line of code!

-# Crudio - Fake Data
+# About Crudio
-Crudio provides a means of creating test data for rapid prototyping and automated testing.

-The low down: You're asked to build a system to gather feedback from the community which various organizations can use to measure stakeholder sentiment.
-But you don't have any data for organizations, their staff, the clients they service, the survey designs or responses to surveys.
+Automatically creating test data, which you know nothing about, other than the structure, is a powerful way to build prototypes and test software systems.

+All you need to do is describe the basic shape of your data model, like organisations (customers, perhaps), who have users.
+If your model uses pre-defined entities (schema of data records), then you can include and use the entity definitions, and be up and running in minutes.

+You could take Crudio yourself and make it do lots of things.
+We love GraphQL, so we adopted the powerful combination of Postgres and Hasura.
+We did this because we can use two docker containers and in seconds we have a fast and modern way to access our data, either through an API or through the Hasura Console.

+So imagine this...your horrible boss (seen the movie?), demands that, by tommorrow, you build a demonstration system that manages multiple organisations, each with a collection of users, where each organisation provides community services to people who are grouped by their specific needs.

+How do you respond to that when you don't even have a database setup, you don't have any data to work with, and you don't have any APIs that a prototype app could use?!

 You got nothing!
 So, how might you quickly create test data that looks sensible when you show a prototype application to users and seek their feedback?

-Well the answer is fake it, til you make it!
+Well the answer is, "fake it, til you make it!""

-For our above example, we need a fake database, one which we can describe as needing organisations, programs, clients, and cohorts.

- We need to create users and organizations, randomly assign the users to organizations.
+For our above example, we need a fake database, one which we can describe as needing organisations, users, programs, clients, and cohorts.
+We need to populate data tables, create users and organizations, randomly assign the users to organizations.
 Create fake programs, which are services that organisations deliver to their local communities.
 Create clients and chorts who are serviced through the program.
 Next, distribute clients into cohorts and cohorts to programs.
 Now we have a lot of fake people, in fake cohorts, in fake programs all assigned to fake organisations.

 Essentially, just by describing the data you want, Crudio will create a rich data graph, generating data entities, and connecting them to each other...  user->organisation  client->cohort->program etc.

+The data will be created rapidly, saved into a Postgres database, and then Hasura can be used to query and manage the data.

+Phew!
+That's what Crudio does.
+It can't save the world, but it can help you change a Horrible Boss into a Happy Boss!

 ### Here's a simple view of what our fake data model might look like